How to ensure security and privacy for macOS devices with MDM?

 - Basic and advanced restrictions policy can be used to limit the device functionalities and to secure the corporate data on the device.
 For instance, the gatekeeper profile “App installations from” blocks users from installing apps from other than the Mac App Store and identified developers.
 You can even remotely enable Activation Lock with Hexnode restrictions.
 If enabled, the device will enter an Activation locked state when it is wiped by a person who doesn’t know the Apple ID credentials added on the device.

-- Mandatory apps policy can be used to privately deploy work authorized apps to the Mac machines.
+- Required apps policy can be used to privately deploy work authorized apps to the Mac machines.
 This includes VPP and in-house apps.

 - Smart Card authentication policy enforces users to possess their smart card and PIN to log in to their Mac devices securely.